Behind the Scenes: Phony PPL

 Matthew Byas: My dad put me on to mad records; I still get mad records from him.
 Mad random shit you can’t find anywhere, like classic breaks and samples.
 Aja studied symphonies in school.
 Elijah grew up on classic rock.
 It’s all over the place.
 That’s why our shit is so complex but simple.

-: We’re all native to Brooklyn.
+Matthew Byas: We’re all native to Brooklyn.
 We don’t party a lot, we’re always working.
 Honestly, we’re mostly at the Casa De La Phony chilling or working.
 Sometimes Elijah, PJ, Ajani and I go on Glossventures.
 We go see Chace at Prohibit, mob in the LES, and go chill in Community 54.

 Tell me about the photo shoot for UO’s Men’s Fall Catalog.

 Elbee Thrie: It was mad fun!
 The clothes were all dope.
 Jason Nocito was cool.
 It was cool to bring that to the Casa, to bring that to Bed-Stuy.
 The video is hard too.